samghelms/nba_movement_analysis/report/report.md

 ## Factor Analysis: distinguishing players and teams based on court locations

 First, we will use factor analysis to try and identify court locations that differentiate teams and players from one another.
-The results that made the most sense came from running factor analysis on a matrix that had been normalized across rows, so that each value corresponding to one of the position parameters represented the probablilty of a player/team being in that position, instead of being a raw count.
+The results that made the most sense came from running factor analysis on a matrix that had been normalized across rows, so that each value corresponding to one of the position parameters represented the probability of a player/team being in that position, instead of being a raw count.
 We used Sci-Kit Learn's Factor Analysis implementation, since we could only create the plots used below in python (we had to develop a custom plot ourselves using python's matplotlib package).

 ### Players

-First, we ran a PCA to decide how many loadings to use (for the matrices of counts for offense and defense seperately).
+First, we ran a PCA to decide how many loadings to use (for the matrices of counts for offense and defense separately).
 A simple elbow plot suggested that most of of the variance could be explained by the first two loadings for both offense and defense.
-Because there are many unique playstyles in the nba, we decided to go ahead and use four components -- explaining the style of a couple players with really unique styles in our model isn't a bad thing.
+Because there are many unique play-styles in the NBA, we decided to go ahead and use four components -- explaining the style of a couple players with really unique styles in our model isn't a bad thing.

 ![Cumulative explained variance, PCA, on offense data](cum_pca_offense.png )